 With that said, it’s critical you are shredding documents that need the protection versus those that require longer storage for legal reasons.
-Often, companies and individuals can be confused as to exactly what records they should be setting aside for a shred purge.
+Often, companies and individuals can be confused as to exactly what records they should be set aside for a shred purge.
 While you may think of the obvious records such as financial documents, chances are there are others you may have overlooked.

 Here are some records that you should be including in your shred pile!